Austin Aune: 2022

 Going into the 2022 season, Aune maintained his starting position against a crowded quarterback roster including Memphis transfer Grant Gunnell, leading the Mean Green to a 7–5 record and earning Conference USA Offensive Player of the Week honors in week zero.
 During the 2022 Conference USA Championship Game, Aune set a school record for touchdown passes in a single season with 32, surpassing former teammate Mason Fine.
 Aune played his final career game in the 2022 Frisco Bowl, throwing for 238 yards and a touchdown in a 32–35 defeat.
-After the game, Aune declared for the 2023 NFL Draft.
+After the game, Aune declared for the 2023 NFL draft.
 Shortly after the end of the season, Aune changed his mind and entered his name in the NCAA transfer portal.
 On January 2, 2023, Aune withdrew from the transfer portal and redeclared for the upcoming NFL Draft.
 Aune finished his collegiate career with a 13–13 record as a starter, with 488 completions for 7,324 yards, 56 touchdowns, and 28 interceptions.

 Statistics

+Professional football career

+On May 1, 2023, Aune was invited to the Atlanta Falcons rookie minicamp.
+He signed with the team as an undrafted free agent on May 16, 2023.
+He was waived by the team on June 16.